 In 1958, a group of parents of children with cerebral palsy filed the paperwork to become a nonprofit in Kentucky.
 They were incorporated under the name United Cerebral Palsy of Louisville.

 The organization began by working as an affiliate of the national organization, United Cerebral Palsy.

 The organization’s original commitment was to provide necessary therapies for children regardless of the family’s ability to pay.
 It is a commitment still upheld by Kids Center today.

 From the beginning, United Cerebral Palsy offered three types of therapies: Physical Therapy, Occupational Therapy, and Speech Therapy.
 All three services are still offered at Kids Center today.

-Kids Center left its downtown location, moving into the first floor of what had been the Kosair Crippled Children’s Hospital on Eastern Parkway.
+Kids Center left its downtown location, moving into the first floor of what was previously the Kosair Crippled Children’s Hospital on Eastern Parkway.

 2016: A New Era